VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Results and Discussion

-In real-life scenarios, some of the data samples in the multimodal data may be missing information about one of the modalities.
-The VISTA Net has been evaluated for such scenarios.
-We formulated four use-cases with image, speech, text, or no modality missing respectively and divided the test dataset into randomly selected equal parts accordingly.
-Then the information of the missing modality has been overridden to null, and VISTA Net has been evaluated for emotion recognition.
-Table \ref{tab:miss_mod} summarizes the results thus observed.
+In real-life scenarios, some data samples may be missing information about one of the modalities.
+The VISTANet has been evaluated for such scenarios.
+We formulated four use cases with image, speech, text, or no modality missing and divided the test dataset into randomly selected equal parts accordingly.
+Then the information of the missing modality has been overridden to null, and VISTANet has been evaluated for emotion recognition.

-As observed from Table \ref{tab:miss_mod}, the emotion recognition performance for Missing no modality (i.e., having the information from all three modalities) is in line with the results observed in Section\ref{sec:qualres}.
+As per Table \ref{tab:miss_mod}, the emotion recognition performance for missing no modality aligns with the results observed in Section\ref{sec:qualres}.
 Further, missing image modality information has caused the least dip in the performance.
-Moreover, the information from speech and text modalities combinedly has resulted in emotion classification accuracy of 82.59\%, whereas including all the modalities resulted in 95.90\% accuracy.
-The aforementioned observations are in-line with the observations in Section \ref{sec:ablation2} where IER performance was lesser than TER and SER performance.
+Moreover, the information from speech and text modalities combined has resulted in an accuracy of 82.59\%, whereas including all the modalities resulted in 95.90\% accuracy.
+These observations are consistent with Section \ref{sec:ablation2}, which reports that IER performance was lower than that of TER and SER.